Use Azure Security Center recommendations to enhance security

-Because Jeff has lots of connected VMs and servers, Jeff decides to focus on Compute and apps.
+Because Jeff has lots of connected VMs, Jeff decides to focus on his machines in asset inventory.

-When Jeff clicks Compute and apps, they see a list of recommendations and handles them according to the Secure Score impact.
+When Jeff opens the asset inventory, a list of recommendations appears.
+Jeff handles them according to the secure score impact.

 Jeff has numerous Internet facing VMs, and because their ports are exposed, they're worried that an attacker could gain control over the servers.
 So Jeff chooses to use just-in-time VM access.